katrinayfmei/Competitive-Programing/README.md

-# CCC-practice
+# Canadian Computing Competition Practice
 Practice for Waterloo Canadian Computing Competition.
+Completed in Java and Python.
+Used DMOJ grader